kadena-io/pact/docs/en/pact-functions.md

 *table*&nbsp;`table:<{row}>` *qry*&nbsp;`a:string b:object:<{row}> -> bool` *consumer*&nbsp;`a:string b:object:<{row}> -> <b>` *&rarr;*&nbsp;`[<b>]`

-Select rows from TABLE using QRY as a predicate with both key and value, and then accumulate results of the query in CONSUMER
+Select rows from TABLE using QRY as a predicate with both key and value, and then accumulate results of the query in CONSUMER.
+Output is sorted by the ordering of keys.
 ```lisp
 (let*
  ((qry (lambda (k obj) true)) ;; select all rows